Degri95/Movies-ETL/README.md

 </p>
 </details>

-## Results
-Once the function was called, PgAdmin was checked to verify our data had been imported correctly.
+Once the function was written and called, PgAdmin was checked to verify our data had been imported correctly.

 ![movie query](/Resources/movies_query.PNG)![ratings query](/Resources/ratings_query.PNG)

-The data was successfully imported! the ETL function had successfully performed it's purpose.